His Dark Materials Trilogy Book Review (Author: Philip Pullman).

 Philip Pullman is a master in the literary genre.
 I have rarely read novels with such beauty and depth.
 His Dark Materials is a trilogy of works including the books The Golden Compass, The Subtle Knife, and The Amber Spyglass.
-These works are rather recent but already deserve to be considered amongst the classics fantasy genre.
+These works are rather recent but already deserve to be considered among the classics fantasy genre (alongside J.R.R.
+Tolkien’s Lord of the Rings and C.S.
+Lewis’ Chronicles of Narnia).

 The first volume, The Golden Compass introduces us to Lyra in a world parallel to our own.
-In this world a Catholic-like church rules all supreme and the scholars are a rebellious yet subdued group.
-There are witches, armoured bears, and all sorts of fantastical creatures – including the presence of daemons – visible creatures which accompany each individual throughout their life in a visible manifestation and represent the human spirit.
+In this world a Roman Catholic-like church rules with a dictatorial grip and the scholars are a rebellious yet subdued group.
+There are witches, armored bears, and all sorts of fantastical creatures – including the presence of daemons – visible creatures which accompany each individual throughout their life in a visible manifestation and represent the human spirit.
 Lyra becomes entangled in grand adventures and must liberate a friend from a secret group that is separating children from their spirits.

-The second volume, The Subtle Knife brings about a grander scale to the tale and introduces our second main hero – a young lad named Will Parry.
+The second volume, The Subtle Knife brings a grander scale to the tale (one might thing of Tolkien’s The Hobbit in comparison to his Lord of the Rings trilogy) and introduces our second main hero – a young lad named Will Parry.
 Eventually our two heroes’ tales intertwine and we follow as they explore not only their own worlds but many parallel universes.

-The the third volume, the tale becomes epic in scope and the story is of a grand battle between good and evil – except it is the religious, the god who is evil and the usurper who is good
+In the third volume, The Amber Spyglass, the tale becomes epic in scope and the story is of a grand battle between good and evil – except it is the religious, the god who is evil and the usurper who is good.

 What makes these works so amazing?
 First is the quality of the writing.
 Pullman has a way with words.
 He can make them sound so beautiful and describes in such vibrancy an entirely other world.
 But words alone do not make a story.
 No, the quality of his tale is deep and rich, the light of the world shines bright and one’s imagination easily pulls out the vivid pictures he draws with words.
 But even beyond this, it is the theories and the mysteries which he throws at the reader which draw this book above the masses of quality reads and enters it into the realm of classics.
 His discussion of daemons and dust and angels all are worthwhile and offer a philosophical as well as entertaining read.

 So why would I read it?
 First, it is partly because it is a theological/philosophical treatise that I read it.
 When I speak to others about my belief systems it is with an eager desire for them to honestly consider my ways of thinking and why I believe as I do and the evidence I offer to support my beliefs.
-How should I offer any less to those who believe differently from me?
-As such, i find great value in understanding and being able to intelligently interact with Pullman’s beliefs.
+How can I offer any less of an open and listening ear to those who believe differently from me?
+As such, I find great value in understanding and being able to intelligently interact with Pullman’s beliefs.

 Secondly, the book offers wonderful insights into the majesty of God.
 As Pullman discloses pictures of angelic beings, portrays the complexity of the universe, and contemplates the scientific topics that boggle the minds of modern scientists he unwittingly offers insight and wisdom which a Christian can well utilize.